About B19MC

 Get Involved

-The basic class is in fact standard production road going – where you can turn up with your diesel Skoda and compete on a level playing field.
-The other classes are road going, kit cars and replicas, modified saloons through to single seat racing cars.
+The basic class is in fact standard production road going – where you can turn up with your road car and compete .
+The other classes include kit cars and replicas, electric vehicles (EV’s), modified saloons through to single seat racing cars.

-The essence of sprinting is driver ability and car control, getting the best out of your vehicle.
-Cars start singly and compete on a tarmac surface track against the clock.
-Whilst this removes the potential for collision damage often sustained in wheel to wheel racing, it does not detract from the euphoria of speed for speed’s sake.
+The essence of sprinting is driver ability and car control whilst getting the best out of your vehicle.
+Cars start singly and compete on a tarmac surface tracks against the clock.
+Whilst this removes the potential for collision damage often sustained in wheel-to-wheel racing, it does not detract from the euphoria of speed for speed’s sake.

 This is another way to become involved in the sport, to smell the oil and rubber and hear the squeal of tyres at close hand.